Alex Iafallo

-Alexander Iafallo (born December 21, 1993) is an American professional ice hockey forward for the Los Angeles Kings of the National Hockey League (NHL).
+Alexander Iafallo (born December 21, 1993) is an American professional ice hockey forward for the Winnipeg Jets of the National Hockey League (NHL).
+He has also played for the Los Angeles Kings.

 Early life

 Iafallo was born on December 21, 1993, in Eden, New York, to father Tom and nurse Barb Iafallo.
 At the age of four, Iafallo began skating but was held back from joining the local mite travel team for a year per his parents' request.
 His father Tom, a restaurant owner and a coach, built a roller rink in their backyard for Iafallo and his sister Julianna to practice on.
 Julianna is also a former professional hockey player.
 She played for the Buffalo Beauts in the National Women's Hockey League.

 Playing career

 Youth

 Growing up in Eden, New York, Iafallo played junior hockey for the Buffalo Regals 18U team while his sister competed with the Buffalo Bisons.
-He also competed with the Western Region men’s scholastic ice hockey team at the 2010 Empire State Games where he helped the team win a gold medal.
+He also competed with the Western Region men's scholastic ice hockey team at the 2010 Empire State Games where he helped the team win a gold medal.
 As the top scorer for the Regals during the 2010–11 Tier 1 AAA season, Iafallo helped guide the team towards a national championship.
 He would leave the team after that season to play junior hockey with the Fargo Force in the United States Hockey League (USHL) before embarking on a collegiate career with the University of Minnesota Duluth of the National Collegiate Hockey Conference.